-If you have onycholysis, your nail will begin to peel upward off of the nail bed underneath.
-This is not usually painful while it happens.
+If you have onycholysis, your nail will begin to peel upward from the nail bed.
+This is not usually painful.
 The affected nail may become yellow, greenish, purple, white, or gray, depending on the cause.

 Determining the cause of your onycholysis is the most important step.
-Once the cause is found, treating the underlying issue will help the nail lifting resolve.
+Once the cause is found, treating the underlying issue will help resolve the issue.

-While it is important to keep the nails short, aggressive clipping is not recommended.
-As the affected portion of the nail grows out, you will be able to clip off the lifted nail as the new nail continues to come in.
+While it’s important to keep your nails short, aggressive clipping is not recommended.
+As the affected portion of the nail grows out, you will be able to clip off the lifted nail as the new nail comes in.

 Treating an underlying condition

 A blood test may reveal that you have a thyroid condition or vitamin deficiency causing you to have onycholysis.
-In this case, your doctor may prescribe medication or an oral supplement to treat the underlying cause of your onycholysis.
+In this case, your doctor may prescribe medication or an oral supplement to treat the underlying cause.

 Onycholysis is easy to spot.
 If you notice that your nail is beginning to lift or peel away from the nail bed underneath, you have onycholysis.

-Finding out the underlying cause might be a bit trickier.
-You may need to visit a dermatologist to talk about your onycholysis, especially if it affects more than one digit of your fingers or toes.
+Finding out the underlying cause might be trickier.
+You may need to visit a dermatologist, especially if it affects more than one digit of your fingers or toes.
 The Healthline FindCare tool can provide options in your area if you don’t already have a doctor.

 Onycholysis is not a reason for an emergency medical appointment, but you need to find out what’s causing it.
 With effective treatment, your nail will reattach to the nail bed as new growth occurs.